naptha/tesseract.js-core/README.md

 $ sh scripts/compile.sh
 ```

-If nothing goes run, you can get tesseract-core.js at **./tesseract/tesseract-core.js**
+If nothing goes wrong, you can get tesseract-core.js at **./tesseract/tesseract-core.js**